RedHatInsights/obsint-processing-local-deploy/README.md

 to make future development of these service easier.

-The repository contains two directories, `external` and `internal`, both containing configuration files needed to run services for external data pipeline or internal data pipeline respectivelly.
+The repository contains two directories, `external` and `internal`, both containing configuration files needed to run services for external data pipeline or internal data pipeline respectively.

-## Prerequisities
+## Prerequisites

 For running the containers using this repository, you need to have: